Only You

 Story & Plot Summary: Only You

-Quick Plot Summary: Only You is a Drama, Romance film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2019, Only You is a Drama, Romance film directed by Harry Wootliff.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Laia Costa.

 Ending Explained: Only You

-The final moments of Only You reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Only You reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Only You?